ggranga/LR_EstGrass/README.md

 ## Supplementary material

 Code used to preprocess data and make statistical analyses used in this paper:
-L. Ranghetti, B. Bassano, G. Bogliani, A. Palmonari, A. Formigoni and A. von Hardenberg **2015**.
-"Estimation of nutritional properties of alpine grassland from MODIS NDVI data".
-Submitted to *Remote Sensing*.
+L. Ranghetti, B. Bassano, G. Bogliani, A. Palmonari, A. Formigoni, L. Stendardi and A. von Hardenberg (2016). «MODIS time series contribution for the estimation of nutritional properties of alpine grassland». _European Journal of Remote Sensing_, 49: 691-718, doi: [10.5721/EuJRS20164936](http://dx.doi.org/10.5721/EuJRS20164936).

 The code is self-running.
 The following sources files are required:
 - R source files (see the list at the end of this main script): they are all present in this repository;